South India

 These occasions reflect the mosque’s continuing role as an active place of worship rather than a purely historical monument.

-Kodungallur and nearby towns such as Irinjalakuda and Thrissur offer a range of accommodation options, including budget hotels and mid-range stays.
-Many visitors choose to stay in Kochi or Thrissur and travel to the mosque as part of a day visit.
+Kodungallur and nearby towns such as Irinjalakuda offer a range of accommodation options, including budget hotels and mid-range stays.
+However, many travellers find it convenient to stay in the larger hubs of Kochi or Thrissur and visit the mosque as part of a scenic day trip.

 Visitors are welcome to Cheraman Juma Masjid, but are expected to dress modestly and respect the sanctity of the space.
 Entry may be restricted during prayer times.